mint-metrics/mojito-website/docs/js-delivery-hosting-s3-cf.md

 ---
 id: js-delivery-hosting-s3-cf
 title: 1.
-Set up AWS S3 & Cloudfront
+Set up AWS S3 & Cloudfront distribution for hosting Mojito
+sidebar_label: 1.
+AWS S3 & Cloudfront setup
 ---

 We set up S3 and Cloudfront first so we can assign users with limited access to publish conatiners.